-Located on the first floor, west side, Gateway Services was devoted to TPL-card-carrying youth.
-It featured The Young Adult Collection, a computer Learning Centre, and The Hub (a teenager-friendly space for study and socializing).
-Within The Hub’s zone was a tall gazebo that shelters a red-tiled wall in the shape of the letter “S” (mirroring the red wall on the first floor of the east side) and four jukeboxes.
+Located on the west side of the first floor, Gateway Services is devoted to TPL-card-carrying youth.
+It features the Young Adult Collection, a computer Learning Centre, and The Hub (a teenager-friendly space for study and socializing).
+Within The Hub’s zone is a tall gazebo that shelters a red-tiled wall in the shape of the letter “S” (mirroring the red wall on the first floor of the east side) and four jukeboxes.
 Dominating the north wall of Gateway Services is a mural in chunky faux-graffiti font that spells TORONTO PUBLIC LIBRARY.